4141done/nlk_demo/DEMO.md

         ```

         Notice that the upstream is called `cafe` and it contains no servers explicitly defined in the configuration file.
-4. Finally, look at the nodeport definition:
+4. Finally, look at the `LoadBalancer` definition:
         ```yaml
             apiVersion: v1
             kind: Service